The following diagram shows the main components of the Consul architecture when deployed to an ECS cluster:

 For more information about how Consul works in general, see Consul's Architecture Overview.

-In addition to the long-running Consul Client and Sidecar Proxy containers, there are also two initialization containers that run:
+In addition to the long-running Consul client and sidecar proxy containers, the

 This diagram shows the timeline of a task starting up and all its containers: